sanskarmodi8/DeepDetect/README.md

 ## ⚠️ Important Notice

 **Please Note**: Due to limited computational resources, this model is currently trained on a relatively small dataset with a short `sequence_length` of 10.
-As a result, its performance metrics are as follows:
+As a result, its performance metrics on testing dataset are as follows:
-- Accuracy: ~76%
+- Accuracy: ~93%
-- F1 Score: ~76%
+- F1 Score: ~93%
-- AUC: ~85%

-While we are confident the results wil be promising after traning the model on a greater sequence length when we get access to additional computational resources, we strongly advise against using this project for serious or commercial applications in its current state.
-It serves best as a proof-of-concept and educational purposes.

 ## 🚀 Features

 - AI-powered deepfake detection
-- User-friendly Gradio interface
+- User-friendly Gradio interface along with FastAPI application
 - Comprehensive ML pipeline with MLflow and DVC

 ## 🛠️ Tech Stack

 - **Data Manipulation**: NumPy, Pandas
 - **Model**: Scikit-learn, PyTorch
-- **Image and Video processing**: OpenCV, MTCNN, face_recognition
+- **Image and Video processing**: OpenCV, Mediapipe
 - **Visualization**: Plotly
 - **MLOps**: MLflow, DVC
-- **UI**: Gradio
+- **UI**: Gradio and FastAPI
-- **Deployment**: HuggingFace Spaces
+- **Deployment**: Azure Portal

 ## 🏗️ Project Structure